Who could make Boris Johnson’s resignation list of (dis)honours? |Tom Peck

 Returning to the legislature would perhaps be an obstacle to Ms Stratton’s new life as a newsletter writer at Bloomberg.
 But then again, perhaps it wouldn’t.
 It’s nice, these days, to just sort of flit between being bezzie mates power and then holding it to account, isn’t it?
 Nice work if you can get it.

-King Brownlow - Ordinarily, the chap who kept offering to pay for the two hundred grand flat refurb but was ultimately thwarted in his noble quest by various anti-corruption laws would just be given a job for life in the House of Lords.
-But as he’s already got one, it will have to be straight to the throne for the man described on wikipedia a “philanthropist citation needed”.
+King Brownlow - Ordinarily, the chap who kept offering to pay for the two-hundred-grand flat refurb but was ultimately thwarted in his noble quest by various anti-corruption laws would just be given a job for life in the House of Lords.
+But as he’s already got one, it will have to be straight to the throne for the man described on Wikipedia as a “philanthropist citation needed”.

 Yes, arguably the most remarkable aspect of his neverending generosity toward the Johnson family – well, one of the Johnson families – is that he had already been raised to the rank of nobility by Theresa May for the £2m he’d already handed over to the Tory party.

-It might seem an unusual appointment, but with his self evident taste for absurd home furnishing made from solid gold with his own actual money, he’s clearly the modernising force the country needs.
+It might seem an unusual appointment, but with his self-evident taste for absurd home furnishing made from solid gold with his own actual money, he’s clearly the modernising force the country needs.

 Anonymous Butler OBE - Once a week, it was someone’s actual job to secretly squirrel four figures worth of luxury organic groceries through the Downing Street back door and up to the golden wallpapered flat, where it would ideally be eaten before there was time to declare that it had been generously sent over by Lord Bamford of JCB fame.
 It was reported at the time that there was so much stuff that a special trolley was routinely required.
 Somebody actually did that.
 They deserve the nation’s thanks.